gmueller2/CalculatorApp/README.md

 - Clone an existing project from GitHub.
 - Learn more about Swift arrays.
 - Implement a button click functionality.
-- Learn more about generating random numbers in Swift
+- Learn more about generating random numbers in Swift.